mattcarley724/hello_word/README.md

 ## About

 This lab we are learning to use GitHub.
 This was done using GitHub desktop.
-After I made a repository named "hello_word".
+After I made a repository named "hello_world".
 Then edited the README.md to this this about.